Truly Nolen: Training Centers

 The company maintains two training centers run by full-time staff in Florida and Arizona.

 Training is conducted both in the classroom and in the field to ensure the employees are trained to the legal standard in the state they are employed.
 Initial training for all employees is targeted at passing the state's licensing or certification examination along with basic customer service and treatment techniques.

 Branch types

 Commercial pest control

 Specialized Commercial branches focus on industrial and commercial properties and offer advisement services in addition to treatment options.

 Termite

 Termite branches employ specialized training in termite and wood destroying organism control techniques and may include fumigators in some areas.
 Termite pretreatment is also performed through these branches.
 Truly Nolen can employ additional techniques to mitigate damage or appearance degradation from conventional treatment techniques.

-Residential pest control

-Residential pest control technicians are the most commonly seen members of the company equipped for handling most home pests.
-Many technicianshave several years with the company and a small number have been with the company for 15 or more years.

 Franchise

 Franchise branches have become increasingly important to Truly Nolen's growth strategy and differ from corporate branches in that they're independently owned and operated by local partners.
 As of 2018, there are approximately 30 franchise branches throughout North America.
 Services vary from one franchise branch to the next depending on the local needs and pest pressure of the respective geography.